Team Ninja: Controversies

-Depiction of Women
+Depiction of women

 Team Ninja's provocative style, originally coined by Itagaki, is a point of contention in discussion of its works.
-While often having been praised, with Dead or Alive's Kasumi being regarded as a modern-day sex symbol and MTV UK labeling her as one of the sexiest characters in video games, Team Ninja has also been accused of objectifying women.
-In a 2012 Interview with Kotaku, Yosuke Hayashi said that Team Ninja was "very misinterpreted" outside of Japan, and that there's no derogatory intention in their creation process: "We can't help if other cultures in other countries around the globe think that it's a bad representation" In 2016, Team Ninja garnered public attention after their decision to not release Dead or Alive Xtreme 3 in North America or Europe, reigniting a controversy within the video game industry about the sexualised portrayal of female characters within their games.
-Shuhei Yoshida, president of Sony Interactive Entertainment at the time, said in a statement with regards to Dead or Alive Xtreme 3 that Europe and North America have cultural differences about how to depict women in video games and other media.
+While often having been praised, with Dead or Alive's Kasumi being regarded as a sex symbol and MTV UK labeling her as one of the sexiest characters in video games, Team Ninja has also been accused of objectifying women.
+In a 2012 Interview with Kotaku, Yosuke Hayashi said that Team Ninja was "very misinterpreted" outside of Japan, and that there was no derogatory intention in their creation process: "We can't help if other cultures in other countries around the globe think that it's a bad representation."
+In 2016, Team Ninja garnered attention after their decision to not release Dead or Alive Xtreme 3 in North America or Europe, reigniting a controversy within the video game industry about the sexualised portrayal of female characters within their games.
+Shuhei Yoshida, president of Sony Interactive Entertainment at the time, said that Europe and North America have cultural differences about how to depict women in media.

-Excessive Violence in Ninja Gaiden II
+Violence in Ninja Gaiden II

-In 2008, the German Rating Board USK refused classification for Ninja Gaiden II, banning the game for sale in Germany, due to the title's excessive violence.
-The game's publisher, Microsoft, had no interest in releasing a compromised, cut version of the game.
-This would later affect the development of the PlayStation 3 version, dubbed Sigma 2, as the game's violence was significantly toned down.
+In 2008, the German Rating Board USK refused classification for Ninja Gaiden II, banning it for sale in Germany for its excessive violence.
+The publisher, Microsoft, had no interest in releasing a cut version.
+This affected the development of the PlayStation 3 version, Sigma 2, as the violence was significantly toned down.
 Sigma 2 received classification in Germany.